 Effector

-is a typeclass used to describe side effects occurring after event persistence and entity recovery.
+is a typeclass used to describe side effects in the context of a SideEffect definition.

 State-derived side-effects